 Invite Students to Question Assumptions

 When teaching creativity, the key is teaching students to ask good questions and to challenge any assumptions or ideas that are believed to be true based on prior knowledge.
 If students consider everything they seemingly know, they quickly realize that they still have a number of questions.
 When students commit to exploring the things they don’t know, they are able to come up with new ideas.
 The people who have changed the world are the people who have questioned what exists.
 We need to encourage students to question assumptions and help them recognize how important it is to remain flexible in their thinking and open to new ways of considering things.
-Within the Common Core there is a requirement of students to provide evidence and justification for inferences.
+There is often a requirement of students to provide evidence and justification for inferences.
 Students need to learn that if inferences are based only on assumptions, they do not have a strong argument.

 In this example, a third grade student challenged the assumption that the only way to solve a subtraction problem such as this was through regrouping.
 After several attempts, he landed on a strategy that was not only motivating for him to apply, but worked for all problems.
 Members of the class tested the strategy in small groups, applying it to several different numbers.